o3de/o3de.org/content/docs/userguide/cinematics-debugging.md

+description: ' Use the &ALYlong; console variables (CVARs) to debug your cinematic scenes. '
+slug: cinematics-debugging
+title: Debugging Cinematic Scenes with Console Variables
+---
 # Debugging Cinematic Scenes with Console Variables<a name="cinematics-debugging"></a>

 You can specify the following console variables when profiling a scene\.
 For more information, see [Using the Console Window](console-intro.md)\.